csudcy/adventofcode/README.md

-# adventofcode
+# Advent of Code

-Solutions to Advent of Code challenges
+My solutions to [Advent of Code](http://adventofcode.com/) challenges!